samuelroland/ctp/README.md

 ![examples/cpp-example-1.png](examples/cpp-example-1.png)

-We want a title, scale the image, add hidden links to rearrange the diagram:
+We want a title, scale the image, and add hidden links to rearrange the diagram.
+Let's do it inside the static section after the default style:
 ```
-...
+' Style
+hide empty members
+hide circle
+skinparam classAttributeIconSize 0
 scale 2
 title LastRobotsStanding game